Learn about the production, distribution, exhibition, history and theory of film by declaring the interdisciplinary film studies minor from Truman.

 At Truman, you benefit from the small classes and personal attention only available at a small undergraduate institution.
 You'll also enjoy research opportunities that are more difficult to come by at a larger institution, and our 16:1 faculty-to-student ratio insures you'll receive personal attention.

 Discover New Connections

 At Truman, we know that all fields of study are connected in complicated and fascinating ways.
-Film Studies is one of fifteen interdisciplinary studies programs available for you to explore the new possibilities that open up when two or more fields overlap.
-Our interdisciplinary studies major even allows you to custom-design your own field of study.
+Film Studies is one of 15 interdisciplinary studies programs available for you to explore the new possibilities that open up when two or more fields overlap.
+Our interdisciplinary studies major even allows you to custom design your own field of study.

 Please contact the committee chair or one of its members with any questions.

 Shannon Jumper (Classical & Modern Languages Dept)

 Marilyn Yaquinto (Communication Dept)